Lesson 5 of5

 Fulfillment of prophecy

 Ezra (7:6, 9, 28; 8:18, 22, 31) and Nehemiah (1:10; 2:8, 18) both claim that “the hand of our God” was upon them, directing their missions.
-This also becomes a fruitful way to speak of God’s grace since “God’s hand” is usually nudging those around the Jewish community to provide for them in caring ways.
-In five of the above references the Hebrew wording (“according to the hand of”) is a technical expression for royal benevolence in each of its other canonical occurrences (1 Kings 10:13; Esther 1:7; 2:18).
-This may be a covert way of claiming that God is still king, despite the Persian rule of Yehud, and that it is God’s grace and beneficence that sustains them.
+This also becomes a fruitful way to speak of God’s power (force) and grace (care) since “God’s hand” is usually nudging those around the Jewish community to provide for them.
+In five of the above references the Hebrew wording (“according to the hand of”) is a technical expression for royal benevolence, and also in each of its other canonical occurrences (1 Kings 10:13; Esther 1:7; 2:18).
+This may be a covert way of claiming that God is still in charge (power), despite the Persian rule over Yehud (Judah), and that it is God’s grace and beneficence that sustains them.

 Prayer